If you want a dramatic flair in your winter garden, the lush, green cypress tree is a good way to add color in your landscape.

 - Building material: Known for their lightness and durability, damage and moisture resistance, cypress wood is used for bed frames, chests, drawers, and more.
 They are also extensively used for doors, window frames and roof shingles.
 They are also used for porches, bridges and more.

 - Landscaping: As we all know already, cypress trees are also loved for their high ornamental value.
 They are usually used as windbreakers, arbors, climbers, and posts, lined up along fence lines to keep everything intact.
 Their shade coverage and durability are also dependable for bordering the property.
+However, using cypress trees as landscaping comes with some considerations.
+For instance, they should be planted in a sunny location and in well-drained and fertile soil to ensure their healthy growth.
+Moreover, cypress trees should be at least seven meters away from pipes and walls to avoid damage to the other parts of the home.

 - Timber and firewood: This is an underrated information but cypress trees make good firewood.
 They are easy to chop, offer clean and fast burning and do not soot, hence, reducing tar.
 Most of all, cypress woods dry fast so they are ready to go to fireplaces any time.